dtolb/v2-messaging/accountCredentials.md

 # Account Credentials

-This guide will cover the difference credentials for use with [Bandwidth's Dashboard](https://dashboard.bandwidth.com).
+This guide will cover the different credentials for use with [Bandwidth's Dashboard](https://dashboard.bandwidth.com).

 Specific information for finding your credentials can be found [here](https://support.bandwidth.com/hc/en-us/articles/360014110974).